 Stroke, also known as cerebrovascular accident (CVA), is a condition wherein the blood flow to the brain is interrupted.
 When this happens, the brain is deprived of oxygen, leading to cell death and brain damage.

-Credit: Lisa S./Shutterstock.com
+Credit: Lisa S./Shutterstock.com What is stroke?

 A stroke happens when the blood supply carrying oxygen to the brain is suddenly interrupted.
 Usually, this occurs when a blood vessel in the brain ruptures, spilling blood to the spaces around the brain cells.
 Every year, about 795,000 people globally experience a new or recurrent stroke.